-The Doctor of Design program was created for student-practitioners, like you, with busy lives and high opportunity costs.
-Over the course of your time in the program, a talented corps of faculty and staff stand ready to help.
-DDes program staff understand the need for timely decisions and programmatic flexibility and aspire to "concierge service" and excellence in our responsiveness to students.
-Please help us help you make this a productive and transformative learning experience.
+The Doctor of Design program was created for students with busy lives and high opportunity costs.
+College and DDes program staff understand the need for timely decisions and programmatic flexibility, and aspire to excel in our responsiveness to students.
+Please let us know how we can help you: